DMC Global Inc. (BOOM) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against DMC Global Inc. ("DMC" or the "Company") (NASDAQ: BOOM ).
+The Law Offices of Frank R. Cruz announces that investors with losses related to DMC Global Inc. ("DMC" or the "Company") (NASDAQ: BOOM ) have opportunity to lead the securities fraud class action lawsuit.

-BEFORE FEBRUARY 4, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT
+BEFORE FEBRUARY 4, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?